- Status:

 All decisions to do with the funding application, eligibility and assessment process are final.
 This includes any decision to offer or award a grant under the program or to withdraw or cancel the funding agreement.

-- Any variation to the approved project must be submitted to the department for approval before starting.
+- You must submit any variation to the approved project to the department for approval before starting.

 - A youth worker, teacher or other qualified person must be available to support young people to take part in the program.